INEXdev/SeeedWIO/README.md

-# INEX SeeedStudio boards - WIO terminal
+# INEX SeeedStudio boards - WIO terminal (In Development..
+DO NOT USE)

 Last update :
-26 Jan 2022 : Initialize build.
+26 Jan 2022 : Initialize in developement

 # Board support
 WIO Terminal